 However, your admission comes with a narrated audio tour as you drive the park as well as detailed maps and history of the park.

-It’s an absolutely gorgeous place to experience fall and remember, your fee goes to a good cause…protecting this treasure for future generations.
+It’s an absolutely gorgeous place to experience autumn in North Carolina and remember, your fee goes to a good cause…protecting this treasure for future generations.

 4. Linville Falls